JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

+### Man, HTML5 is cursed.

+Sure is.
+Strap on the proton pack and take a look at [some tips on busting those HTML5 ghost](https://github.com/JujuAdams/painfully-learned-lessons/blob/main/HTML5.md).

+&nbsp;

 ### My `fps_real` is high but `fps` is low and performance is bad.
 `fps_real` only measures what you're doing on the CPU.
 You're likely GPU-bound.
 Turn off graphical effects, turn off shaders/effect layers, reduce particle counts, reduce rendering resolution, draw less to the screen.
 Use RenderDoc to identify particular pain points.